Testing Degree Corrections in Stochastic Block Models: Introduction

-Given a dataset, these results do not provide a principled method to choose between the SBM or the DCSBM.
-This question assumes greater importance in light of the contrast in the inferred memberships under the two setups.
-While the DCSBM is more flexible, it adds an extra parameter for each vertex, and thus the fitting process is often complicated.
-Further, from a statistical viewpoint, introducing so many extra parameters might lead to loss in power to detect the presence of an underlying community structure.
 A natural instinct at this point is to use a likelihood ratio test (LRT) for goodness of fit.
-However, we note that classical asymptotics for LRTs for goodness of fit are no longer immediately valid in this case, due to the divergence in the number of parameters.
+However, classical asymptotics of LRTs for goodness of fit are no longer immediately valid in this case, due to the divergence in the number of parameters.
 This concern had been raised classically by \cite{fienberg1981comment}, who emphasize the need for proper model selection criteria in the context of the $p_1$ model, which exhibits similar features.
 In our context, this issue was partially addressed by \cite{yan2014model}, who use techniques motivated by statistical physics to approximate the likelihood, and derive valid sampling distributions for the test statistic.
 Following the work of \cite{yan2014model}, some other model selection approaches have also been introduced (see e.g. \cite{peixoto2015model}, \cite{yan2016bayesian}).
+In this paper, we formalize and study the goodness of fit testing problem between a SBM and a DCSBM, in the challenging regime where the degree corrections are rare and weak.
+To present simple formula of sharp detection thresholds, we focus on the case when both $P_n(\ell,\ell')$ are the same for all $\ell\neq \ell'$ and $P_n(\ell,\ell)$ are equal for all $\ell=1,\ldots,k$ (see Section \ref{section:estimation_ab} for generalizations).
+In particular, given a partition, $\C=\{\tilde{S}_1, \cdots, \tilde{S}_k\}$ of $[n] = \tilde{S}_1 \cup \cdots \cup \tilde{S}_k$, with $\tilde{S}_{\ell} = \{ i \in [n]: z(i) = \ell \}$, we consider the DCSBM specified by the probability measure $\Ptheta^{(\C)}$ defined by \be \Ptheta^{(\C)} [ \{i,j\} \in E] = \ee The expectation and variance operators under model \eqref{eq:model_main} will be denoted by $\Etheta^{(\C)}$ and $\mathrm{Var}^{(\C)}_{\mathbf{\Theta},a,b}$ respectively.
+In the sequel, whenever $\C$ is clear from the context, we drop the notational dependence of the above quantities on $\C$.
+Finally, we note that in the model above, $0<b < a <n$ are sequences dependent on $n$.
+We assume throughout that $ 0< \liminf \frac{b}{a} \leq \limsup \frac{b}{a} <1$ and define $\tau_a := \lim_{n \to \infty} \frac{a}{n}$ and $\tau_b := \lim_{n \to \infty} \frac{b}{n}$.

+To state this problem of choosing between SBM and DCSBM formally, we define the parameter space \be \Xi(s,A):=\left\{ \right\}, \ee where $A>0$ and for any vector $\mathbf{\Theta}\in \mathbb{R}_+^n$ we let $S(\mathbf{\Theta}) = \{i : \theta_i \neq 1\}$.
+Note that $A>0$ will correspond to a one sided alternative of the presence of some high degree vertices compared to the rest (discussions on two sided alternatives can be found in Section \ref{section:estimation_ab}).
+The vertices $i \in S(\mathbf{\Theta})$ can be interpreted as the ``popular" vertices.
+We will concentrate on the regime when $s = o(n)$, so that the deviations from the null are rare.
+Finally, we observe that once we specify the number of communities $k=o(\log n)$, and consider $s =o(n)$, the DCSBM \eqref{eq:DCSBM} is automatically identifiable, and we do not need the added normalization described above.
+This will be clear from Section \ref{section:estimation_ab} where we provide consistent estimators of $a,b$ for the case $s=o(n)$.